dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/course-textbook/Introduction-to-dhis2_textbook.md

     C. Data driveway
     D. Data highway

-*(**Feedback**) Data warehouse is correct.
+**Feedback:** Data warehouse is correct.
 DHIS2 works as a centralized data warehouse capable of capturing data from a number of different sources and devices including direct entry through the web or an Android device, SMS, and even other data sources such as spreadsheets or other electronic systems.*

 **2. DHIS2 can capture three different types of data, each using a different type of application.
 Can you match the type of data with the relevant DHIS2 application that can capture it?**